7 minute read

 The final report of GEMSS doesn't highlight individual participating organisations' performance, but draws wider conclusions about the impact and value of MS specialist nursing services, the importance of the whole multidisciplinary team and challenges facing services in today's NHS.

-A separate report on the process and impact of delivering an evaluation programme with specialist nurses and therapists (PDF 4.3mb) was published in January 2016 and presented an evaluation of the GEMSS project itself in terms of its impact on participants' skills, knowledge and confidence to evaluate and improve services.
+A separate GEMMS progress report (PDF, 4.3MB) on the process and impact of delivering an evaluation programme with specialist nurses and therapists was published in January 2016 and presented an evaluation of the GEMSS project itself in terms of its impact on participants' skills, knowledge and confidence to evaluate and improve services.

 The evaluation shows the benefits of the GEMSS approach in terms of participants’: